-Tobias has been featured in two films, Black and White with Kevin Costner, and Self/Less with Ryan Reynolds.
+Tobias has been featured in two films, Black or White with Kevin Costner, and Self/Less with Ryan Reynolds.
 However, in Self/less, his scene was cut.
 “How we landed on set of Self/less is actually funny story,” he says.
-“We used to play outside on the corner of Chartres and St. Louis, kitty corner from the historical Napoleon House.
+“We used to play outside on the corner of Chartres and St. Louis, kitty-corner from the historical Napoleon House.
 The manager of Napoleon House was always telling us to turn down, which I understand, of course, but then we hated to be out there just playing to ourselves.
 We wound up having a tense relationship and I’m sure the manager there would have liked nothing better than to see us run out of town.
 The film director Tarsem Singh noticed us, though, while he was eating dinner in the restaurant.
 The next thing we knew, the restaurant was closed off to the public for filming and our band was walked through the front doors in true, VIP fashion.
 And of course, the manager was right there on hand to see it all.
 That was a great day.

 “We mimed along to our song while the actors shot a scene at the bar.
 Reynolds uttered a line, ‘Man, this band is funky,’ or something like that.
 The pay was great and we flirted with the actresses on set while eating from the enormous Hollywood buffet they provide for the cast and crew.
 Months later, my mom, who was excited to see the film, reported back that the film cut the scene from us standing outside the restaurant to Ryan Reynolds jumping into bed with some girl.
 But the bar scene?!
 Gone!
 Pure travesty!”
 Tobias says.

 “In Black and White with Kevin Costner, I’m just in the background with like seven kids all under 15, playing music.
 And then there’s me, hopping up and down with my kora.
 This scene was in the previews for the film so a lot of people saw it.
-In the movie, the scene is over with in a blink.
+In the movie, the scene is over within a blink.
 I couldn’t help but think, why was I even in that scene?
 But I actually know why.
 The director saw me playing and loved the sound of the kora.

 “I’ve cajoled more than a few people into the street performance life.
 I can’t recommend it enough.
 Whether its art or music or typing out poems or performing magic, street performers put so much time actually doing their craft that they become better so fast.
 You just got to do what you love and put the time into it,” Tobias says.
 “You don’t need a plan B. Anyone who says you can’t be a working artist or musician today just isn’t willing to make the changes necessary.
 Find the town and the routine that makes it possible.
 Because it is.
 And truth is, my income is really good.
 I’m even surprised.”